 When the local iron industry collapsed and rather rapidly vanished in the years following World War I, hard times came to Lime Rock and to Trinity.
 For half a century our survival was tenuous.
 While there was by then a documentable history of Trinity Lime Rock, whether there would be much of a future was doubtful at best.
 The parish was served by part-time clergy from St. John’s, from the former Christ Church in Canaan, and from the Salisbury School during these difficult years.

 But as the area rebounded, so did Trinity.
 Beginning around 1950, the physical plant began to expand, with the addition of a parish hall in the early 1960s, eventually seven more adjacent acres were purchased, and around 2000 an additional wing was added, creating the Trinity we know today.
 At the same time, Trinity’s geographic spread began.
-Today our active parishioners include people from no fewer than seven states and two continents.
-We welcome our physically remote parishioners via our internet presence.
+Today our active parishioners include people living in no fewer than seven states and two continents.
+We welcome our physically remote parishioners via our internet presence, especially our livestreamed services.

 Over the years, Trinity has been one of the first parishes in the Diocese of Connecticut to have a woman on the Vestry and a man on the Altar Guild.
 We were the first Connecticut parish to have had two sequential woman Rectors, and now have our third, the Rev. Heidi Truax.

 And, to date, that’s an overview of the history of Trinity Lime Rock!
 We invite you to become a part of Trinity’s present and future — and eventually, like all of us, part of Trinity’s history!A parishioner has recently written a comprehensive history of Trinity, called Trinity Lime Rock in Context – a History, available from Amazon.com